paboAYUSHI/90daysOfCODE/README.md

 ## GRAPH
    A graph can be defined as group of vertices and edges that are used to connect these vertices.
 A graph can be seen as a cyclic tree, where the vertices (Nodes) maintain any complex relationship among them instead of having parent child relationship.
    A graph G can be defined as an ordered set G(V, E) where V(G) represents the set of vertices and E(G) represents the set of edges which are used to connect these vertices.
+    A graph can be directed or undirected.
+However, in an undirected graph, edges are not associated with the directions with them.